Ellinaut/elliRPC-Specification/README.md

 The definition structures are meant to be used for documentation purposes, for automatically client creation and for request/response validations.

-Definition structures are meanly used in the documentation- and package-endpoints where they are present as JSON objects.
+Definition structures are used in the documentation- and package-endpoints where they are present as JSON objects.

 The following descriptions for available definition structures are structured as tables which contains the columns `Property`, `Type` and `Description`.
 The column `Property` contains the technical name of a property, which